2020 Recopa Sudamericana

 The 2020 CONMEBOL Recopa Sudamericana (CONMEBOL Recopa Sul-Americana de 2020) was the 28th edition of the CONMEBOL Recopa Sudamericana (also referred to as the Recopa Sudamericana), the football competition organized by CONMEBOL between the winners of the previous season's two major South American club tournaments, the Copa Libertadores and the Copa Sudamericana.

 The competition was contested in two-legged home-and-away format between Brazilian team Flamengo, the 2019 Copa Libertadores champions, and Ecuadorian team Independiente del Valle, the 2019 Copa Sudamericana champions.
-The first leg was hosted by Independiente del Valle at the Estadio Olímpico Atahualpa in Quito on 19 February 2020, while the second leg was hosted by Flamengo on 26 February 2020 at the Maracanã in Rio de Janeiro.
+The first leg was hosted by Independiente del Valle at the Estadio Olímpico Atahualpa in Quito, Ecuador on 19 February 2020, while the second leg was hosted by Flamengo on 26 February 2020 at the Maracanã in Rio de Janeiro, Brazil.

 Flamengo won 5–2 on aggregate to claim their first Recopa Sudamericana title.